elainetynan/pands-problem-sheet/README.md

 # pands-problem-sheet
 Weekly problem sheets

+09/03/2022
+This week I firstly made changes to my existing repository based on feedback from Andrew.
+The changes are as folows:
+    I updated the Readme file (included references where appropriate as well as other minor changes) I removed all folders and just put all the weekly taks into the repository directly.
+    I renamed Task05.py to weekday.py
+    I made changes to some of the weekly tasks (secondString.py & weekday.py) based on the feedback recieved.
+These changes are documented in the comments in each python program.

+04/03/2022
 I was sick with covid the last 2 weeks (Weeks 5 & 6) I'm not sure if the instructions for the problem sheet went up before that, if so I don't know how I missed them.
 If it was in week 5 or 6, I did do the work but having gone back over it, I realise my head really wasn't right at the time.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~